 Incorporating these costs with the bag charge makes the bags

-user pays, which we hope encourages waste diversion.
-All of the refuse disposal and collection contract costs are now recovered through bag sales.
-The $74 annual rate for kerbside collection
+completely user pays, which we hope encourages waste diversion.
+All of the refuse collection contract and refuse disposal costs, plus the Council costs associated with administration of refuse bag supply/sales and the refuse collection contract, are now recovered through bag sales.
+The $75.50 annual rate for kerbside collection

 pays for the Council’s wheelie bin recycling collection service and

-most of the operational and administration costs associated with the
+the operational, administration, advertising and promotion costs associated with the